Tuesday, October 04, 2016

 DIY platform sensory swing

-7. DIY Hammock Chair Swing from A Beautiful Mess - This DIY hammock chair swing is gorgeous!
+7. DIY Hammock Chair Swing (pictured in collage) from A Beautiful Mess - This DIY hammock chair swing is gorgeous!
 It looks really comfy too.
+It's definitely a perfect one for reading in!

-9. Rope Swing from Preschool Powol Packets - This rope swing may be simple to set up, but it would provide lots of great sensory input.
+9. Rope Swing from Preschool Powol Packets - If your kid loves climbing, pulling, or hanging upside down, then give this rope swing a try.
+It's super simple to make and provides lots of great sensory input.

 10. Homemade Bolster Swing from Sensory Processing - This DIY version of the "hotdog swing," as we like to call it, looks great.
-It has been on my to do list for awhile.
+It looks pretty straightforward to make too.

-11. DIY Bungee Swing from Holly's Art Corner - This swing was the inspiration for our DIY round platform swing tutorial that was further up in this list.
+11. DIY Bungee Swing from Holly's Art Corner - Bungee chairs are a neat sensory experience on their own, but turning one into a swing is such a fun idea.
+In fact, this swing was the inspiration for our DIY round platform swing tutorial that was further up in this list.

-12. DIY Rope Disc Swing (pictured in collage) from Dukes & Duchesses - Disc swings are super tricky to stay balanced on, but they're a great way to build core muscles and give kids some vestibular sensory input.
-Thankfully this tutorial looks easy!
+12. DIY Rope Disc Swing (pictured in collage) from Dukes & Duchesses - Disc swings are super tricky to stay balanced on, but they're a great way to build core strength and give kids some vestibular sensory input.
+Thankfully, this tutorial looks easy!

-14. DIY Indoor Sensory Swing from Teach Me Mommy - I love this simple DIY sensory swing tutorial.
-My kids love stretchy swings like this.
+13. DIY Indoor Sensory Swing from Teach Me Mommy - If you're looking for a more classic sensory swing, then you'll love this simple tutorial.
+I know that my kids love stretchy swings like this!

-Looking for sensory swings for kids?
-Find out how to make a DIY sensory swing for cheap!
+DIY sensory swings: find out how to make a sensory swing with these awesome tutorials!